Home » Marriage Help » How To Stop a Divorce from a Wife

 • Strengthen yourself so that you can be proud of who you are

-• Most importantly, follow through and be committed to bringing about permanent change in the marriage.
+• Most importantly, follow through and commit to a permanent change in the marriage.

 • Attempt to infuse light-hearted fun into your relationship by asking your wife for a date.
 When icing, encourage memories of better times to surface.